Using Machine Learning to Increase Underwriting Efficiency

 Automate submission triaging

-An interesting use case of machine learning in insurance underwriting includes automated submission triaging, i.e. using ML algorithms for filtering applications and assigning them to underwriters in the most effective way.
+An interesting use case of machine learning in insurance underwriting for insurers includes automated submission triaging, i.e. using ML algorithms for filtering applications and assigning them to underwriters in the most effective way.
 Predictive underwriting in this case contributes to creating a more efficient working model as ML helps to prioritize submissions based on different factors and make sure that a particular application will be handled faster.

 For example, an ML-powered underwriting system can filter the applications regarding their complexity and assign them for review to the underwriter with the appropriate level of knowledge.
 Another example can include prioritizing submissions based on types of insurance coverages, such as life, health, travel, and property insurance, and then distributing applications to the insurance agents with the corresponding background.